JustUtahCoders/comunidades-unidas-internal/api-docs/list-clients.md

 Notes:

-- Result is limited to 100 rows ordered by lastName, firstName
+- Result is limited to 100 rows ordered by lastName and then firstName
 - Values for the query should be URL encoded
 - "page" query parameter defaults to 1
 - "name" can be partial